if you haven’t received your fair share of an estate, Helpforme can get the result you deserve.

 We navigate you through the maze of regulations and time restrictions.

-Due to strict deadlines, Helpforme’s expertise and efficiency are powerful advantages.
 Claims need to be made within 180 days from the “Grant of Probate.”
 As well, specific regulations apply for spouses and children that don’t apply to others.
 If beneficiaries have received assets from sources outside of the estate, it can create even more complexity.
-Home to a strong team of negotiators and estate planning lawyers, Helpforme can help you to reach the best possible results.
+With a strong team of negotiators/estate planning lawyers, Helpforme can help you to reach a fair conclusion.

 Estate litigation handbook

 Learn everything you need to know about Estate Litigation claims.

 Helpforme was created so that the focus from start to finish is on you and your needs.

 Here's how our Estate Litigation lawyers can help you.

 In Ciarniello v.
 Ciariello Estate, 2016 BCSC 1699, the will-maker and his wife lived together for 39 years.
 He had five adult children (including three from a previous marriage).

 In Tataryn v.
 Tataryn, 2 SCR 807, the will-maker had 2 adult independent children (J and E) and a spouse.
 The will-maker disliked their son J due to his religious convictions.

 In the case of Clucas v.
 Royal Trust Corporation of Canada, 1999 CanLII 5519 (BCSC), the will-maker acknowledged the potential claim to vary her Will due to the exclusion of her adult child and addressed this in her Will.